ampproject/amp-status/README.md

 How to update
 -------------

-For new incidents, create a new file in the `_posts` directory.
-See `_posts/_1999-12-31-example.md` for instructions.
+For new incidents, create a new file in the `_posts` directory by creating a copy of `_posts/_1999-12-31-example.md` (remove the underscore _ before the year) and modifying the content.
+See further instructions inside this example file.

 For existing incidents, edit the existing incident file.

 Set the `active_incident` field in `_config.yml` to `true` to denote an ongoing incident.
 Remember to set it back to